Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The CTM symmetry resolution

-In Sec. \ref{sec:XXZ}, we derived the symmetry resolved entropies for the most interesting case of the conserved charge $Q_A$ being the magnetisation of the XXZ chain (equivalently the number operator in fermion language).
-Being the model integrable, there are many more local conservation laws that can be used in place of the magnetisation, but usually are very difficult to calculate.
-However, a quantity we can easily deal with in the CTM approach is $Q_A=\sum_j n_j$, although it has {\it not} a clear physical meaning, if it has one at all.
+In the main text of the paper, we derived the symmetry resolved entropies for the most interesting case of the conserved charges $Q_A$ being the ``electrical'' charge of the complex harmonic chain and magnetisation of the XXZ chain (equivalently the number operator in fermion language).
+Being these models integrable, there are many other conservation laws that can be used in place of these, but usually are very difficult to calculate.
+However, a quantity we can easily deal with in the CTM approach is $Q_A=\sum_j n_j=\sum_j \beta^\dag_j\beta_j$, although it has {\it not} a clear physical meaning, if it has one at all.
 Indeed, since $[\rho_A,n_j]=0$ for each $j$, $Q_A$ is conserved and the symmetry resolved entanglement for the sectors with different values of this quantity may be studied.
-The calculation closely parallels the one for the harmonic chain where indeed the physical charge is $Q_A=\sum_j n_j$.
 We will refer to $Q_A=\sum_j n_j$ as the CTM charge.
+Although these results have most likely no physical meaning at all, the details of the calculations are rather interesting and worth being presented.